yhlong0/IntellectCapital/Notes/theScienceOfSelfDiscipline.md

 3. **10X Rule**, If you sit in a car for only 10 minutes, you won't prepare for the ride, but how would you prepare for the car ride differently if you knew it was going to be 100 minutes long?
 Set targets that are 10 times more than wht you think you want, and take 10 times greater action than you think it is necessary to accomplish those targets.
 4. **10 Minute Rule**, If you want to quit something beneficial, hold just 10 more minutes, if you want to buy something, wait at least 10 minutes before getting it.
 If you're doing something productive you might keep doing it for five minutes longer after you first feel the urge to quit.
 Then the follwing time you go for an extra six or seven minutes, and so on. exercise discipline for a few minutes longer and you'll steadily build better self-discipline with each escalation.
 5. **75% Rule**, Simply take action when you're only about 75% certain you'll be correct or successful.
+6. **Urge Surfing**, 1.
+Take a few moments to notice where in your body you are experiencing the urges.
+2. Once you connect thte urge to the place in your body, focus your attention on that area.
+Observe the sensations you have there.
+3. Spend 1-2 minutes noticing your breath.
+4. Imagine that the sensations you feel as a result of your urge are a wave.
+Watch that rising and falling.
+7. Creating a disciplined environment.
+One of the biggest influencers of self-discipline is the environment in which you're implementing it.
+Environmental factors can either enable discipline or weaken it, and it's unlikely that it will play no role at all.
+Knowing that your environment affects your success, why play with fire?

 ### Notes